 Perhaps this could also be a solution for Spain and the UK to make peace on Gibraltar?
 Hand the airport and its land over to a joint European organisation to run a shared airport.

-Here are other jointly-owned airports already in operation:
+Here are other jointly-owned airports already in operation elsewhere in the world:

 EuroAirport (let’s call it that for short!) is operated jointly by France and Switzerland, but also has German advisers on its operational board as it also situated just 4km from the German border town of Freiburg.